-Three weeks later I still waited to hear if Mavis or Gert wanted to read my full manuscript.
-I figured they were neck and neck, after all I’d spelled both of their names wrong.
+Three weeks later, I still waited to hear if Mavis or Gert wanted to read my full manuscript.
+I figured they were neck and neck, after all I’d spelled each of their names wrong at one point in my career.
 UGH!

-Then I had the surprising opportunity to submit to several other agents.
-I pulled out the query letter I’d written to Mavis in case it contained something I could use.
+When I had the surprising opportunity to submit to several other agents, I pulled out the query letter I’d written to Mavis, in case it contained something I could use.

 I never saw the boulder that hit me just below the knees.
 Totally blind-sided.
 Staring at me with a huge incoherent gap was my opening email greeting—with an entire WORD MISSING!